HackMemphis/HM-Planning/introduction.md

 Elevator Pitch (Needs Work)
 ===

-HackMemphis.com aims to create a (weekend/day) long event for developers in the Memphis to meet at a location to present their existing project ideas (if they have any).
+HackMemphis.com is a (weekend/day) long event for developers in the Memphis to meet at a location to present their existing project ideas (if they have any).